gopalakrishnanarjun/omnigenai_toolkit/docs/installation_guide.md

-# Installation Guide for OmniGenAI Toolkit
+# Installation Guide for omnigenai_toolkit

-The **OmniGenAI Toolkit** is a Python package designed to simplify the development and deployment of Generative AI applications.
+The **omnigenai_toolkit** is a Python package designed to simplify the development and deployment of Generative AI applications.
 This guide will walk you through the steps to install the package and set up your environment.

 ---